zglossip/food-history-api/README.md

-# food-history-api (WIP)
+# Food History API
+Version 0.1.0

 A REST API that will be used to service an upcoming recipe catalog/food diary application

+## Frontend

+This API serves as the backend to the [Food History mobile application](https://github.com/zglossip/food-history-app)

+To run the full application, you will need to clone and run both the backend and the frontend

+In a future release, there may also be a webapp frontend

+### Note about the Dockerfiles

+There is a couple Dockerfiles included with this repository.
+This is primarily used by a Docker Compose config in the frontend repo.

+## Instructions

+### Live Development

+* Ensure you have [.NET 7.0](https://dotnet.microsoft.com/en-us/download/dotnet/7.0) installed
+* In the terminal, run `dotnet run watch --urls=http://+:8080/`
+* Navigate to `http://localhost:8080/swagger/index.html` to browse the API

+### connectionsettings.json

-NOTE: In order to run this locally, you will need a file named `connectionsettings.json` in the root directory.
+In order to run this locally, you will need a file named `connectionsettings.json` in the root directory.
 This should contain several properties to connect to a database with a schema set up by the provided SQL queries in `/SQLTableDefinitions`.

 | Property | Description |
 | --- | --- |